panayiotishad04/Amplifier-Collector/README.md

 # Amplifier Detector

-The repository contains the code used in my research project with title "Estimating the Amplification Factor in the Network Infrastructure of France".
+The repository contains the code used in my research project with the title "Estimating the Amplification Factor in the Network Infrastructure of France".

 ## Use
-The code is used to help network administrators or fellow researchers to identify amplifiers withing network infrastructures.
-Amplifiers are vulnerable servers that return large responses on small requests.
+The code is used to help network administrators or fellow researchers identify amplifiers within network infrastructures.
+Amplifiers are vulnerable servers that return large responses to small requests.

 The code should be used ethically without abusing the identified vulnerable servers.

 ## Features
-The code target mainly three protocols: DNS, NTP, and Memcached and implements the following functionalities:
+The code targets mainly three protocols: DNS, NTP, and Memcached, and contains the following functionalities:
 * Collect servers running a specific protocol using Censys API
 * Find authoritative DNS servers in a country